Skip to content

 • Cool, dim room.
 Phone face-down.
 No caffeine yet — coffee is a diuretic and worsens dehydration.

-Hour 1–3 — Recovery
+Hour 1–3 — how do I support recovery?

 • More slow rehydration.
 Aim for 2 L of fluid in the first 4 hours.